Ohio Author Profiles

 A professor (retired) from Sinclair Community College, Trudy Krisher is comfortable speaking about books and writing to groups young and old.
 For more, go to trudykrisherauthor.com

-Dr. Robert Kroeger, a native of Youngstown, graduated from Ohio State University’s College of Dentistry and served four years of active duty in the U.S. Navy, ending with the rank of lieutenant commander.
-He and his late wife, Brenda, moved to Cincinnati, where they raised five children and where Dr. Kroeger practiced general dentistry from 1977 to 2010, when he retired.
-He and his wife, Laura, also live in Cincinnati, where they enjoy spending time with eight grandchildren.
-Dr. Kroeger is a second-generation artist, although unlike his father, Francis, who held an art degree from Notre Dame, his professional art career blossomed later in life.
-Although he did not immediately follow in his father’s footsteps, Robert’s career as a dentist allowed him to study color values and facial aesthetic principles in smile design.
-In writing, Dr. Kroeger has published two books on dentistry, a book on vitality and seven books on golf in Scotland, England, Wales and Ireland, including To the 14th Tee, The Links of Wales, The Golf Courses of Old Tom Morris, Golf on the Links of Ireland, Golf on the Links of England, Complete Guide to the Golf Courses of Scotland and The Secrets of Islay.
-This is his first book on old barns.
+Dr. Robert Kroeger, a native of Youngstown, graduated from Ohio State University’s College of Dentistry, served four years of active duty in the US Navy, ending with the rank of lieutenant commander.
+He and his late wife Brenda moved to Cincinnati where they raised five children and Dr. Kroeger practiced general dentistry from 1977 to 2010, when he retired.
+He and his wife Laura also live in Cincinnati, where they enjoy spending time with nine grandchildren.
+[INSERT IMAGE A-63 CAPTION: Robert Kroeger.
+Photograph, David Bimschleger] Dr. Kroeger is a second-generation artist, though, unlike his father Francis, who held an art degree from Notre Dame, his professional art career blossomed later in life.
+Though he did not immediately follow in his father’s footsteps, Robert’s career as a dentist allowed him to study color values and facial esthetic principles in smile design.
+He is the author of Historic Barns of Ohio, a book that features a barn, its painting, and its essay in each of Ohio’s 88 counties.
+Dr. Kroeger has also written two books on dentistry and seven books on golf in Scotland, England, Wales, and Ireland, including To The 14th Tee, The Links of Wales, The Golf Courses of Old Tom Morris, Golf on the Links of Ireland, Golf on the Links of England, Complete Guide to the Golf Courses of Scotland, and The Secrets of Islay.
+This is his second book on old barns but hopefully not his last.
+Learn more at: https://www.barnart.weebly.com/

 Lisa Krok, MLIS, MEd, is the adult and teen services manager at Morley Library in the Cleveland, Ohio, area and a former teacher.
 She is a regular presenter at the Virginia Hamilton Multicultural Literature Conference, and her passion is reaching marginalized teens and reluctant readers through young adult literature.
 Krok was appointed to the 2019-2020 YALSA Presidential Advisory Task Force.
 In January of 2020, she will begin her appointment on the Best Fiction for Young Adults (BFYA) 2021 committee.
 Krok was also selected for the 2018 and 2019 Quick Picks for Reluctant Readers teams, which earned her a 2018 YALSA Volunteer of the Year Award.
 She writes for School Library Journal’s Teen Librarian Toolbox and has also blogged for American Libraries magazine and YALSA’s The Hub.